 Mobile users are very goal-oriented.
 They expect to be able to get what they need, immediately, and on their own terms.

 I hope you enjoyed this article and learned a thing or two.
-Tell your friends about it and stay tuned next week for our another article where we'll outline our 5 favorite web frameworks!
+Tell your friends about it check out our top 6 web frameworks!